Crews called to vehicle fire by Twin Bridges in Henderson - NewsBreak

 One dead, one hospitalized after oil well explosion in Muhlenberg County

-We're learning new information about an oil well explosion in Muhlenberg County, Kentucky.
-Officials with the Greenville Fire Department tell us that a man was taken to the hospital in critical condition after the explosion on Monday morning.
-Fire officials say it happened in the area of Highway 853 and...
+Authorities in Muhlenberg County, Kentucky now say that a Monday morning oil well explosion resulted in one fatality.
+Fire officials had originally said that one man was in critical condition after the explosion, which was reported just after 8 a.m.
+Monday in the area of Highway 853 and Teddleton Lane.

+Owensboro man caught with meth, LSD, and cash after apparent drug deal, authorities say

+An Owensboro, Kentucky man is behind bars after authorities say they caught him in the middle of an apparent drug deal in Ohio County.
+Officials with the Ohio County Sheriff's Office and the Pennyrile Narcotics Task Force were at a Huck's gas station in Beaver Dam on Tuesday when it happened.

 wevv.com